peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat ed,
         PeterO.Numbers.EContext ec);

-Finds the number class for an arbitrary-precision decimal number object.
+Finds the number class for an arbitrary-precision binary number object.

 <b>Parameters:</b>

- * <i>ed</i>: An arbitrary-precision decimal number object.
+ * <i>ed</i>: An arbitrary-precision binary number object.

  * <i>ec</i>: A context object that specifies the precision and exponent range of arbitrary-precision numbers.
 This is used only to distinguish between normal and subnormal numbers.
 Can be null.